rushil1510/BTP/README.md

-# BTP

-## Overview

-This repository contains the files and code used in my B.Tech project focused on analyzing and modeling ignition time data using machine learning techniques.

-## Contents

-- `BTP_code.ipynb`: Jupyter Notebook containing the data processing, model training, and evaluation.
-- `README.md`: This documentation file.

-## Project Description

-The project involves the following key steps:

-1. **Data Uploading and Importing:**
-   - Uploading the dataset to Google Colab and importing necessary libraries.

-2. **Data Cleaning and Preparation:**
-   - **Earlier Approach:**
-     - Encountered a high population of zeros in the Ignition Delay Time (IDT) dataset.
-     - Attempted to develop correlations while ignoring other relevant features.
-     - Treated pressure (p) and equivalence ratio (φ) as constants, reducing the problem to a single-variable function \( f(x, T) \).
-   - **Revised Approach:**
-     - Utilized a larger dataset and removed entries with zero IDT values.
-     - Applied a logarithmic transformation to the IDT values to normalize the data.
-     - Enhanced data cleaning by addressing sources of error related to the initial data imbalance and feature omission.

-3. **Feature Engineering:**
-   - Added features such as Dropout and BatchNormalization layers to improve model generalization.
-   - Implemented learning rate scheduling and early stopping to optimize training efficiency.
-   - Incorporated weight decay to prevent overfitting.

-4. **Modeling Approach:**
-   - Utilized TensorFlow and Keras to build and train neural network models.
-   - Implemented multiple activation functions, including ReLU, Leaky ReLU, ELU, SELU, Softplus, Swish, and GELU.
-   - Conducted hyperparameter tuning encompassing:
-     - **Solvers:** Adam, RMSprop, SGD.
-     - **Activation Functions:** Exploring various nonlinearities to enhance model performance.
-     - **Number of Epochs:** Determining the optimal training duration.
-     - **Batch Size:** Balancing computational efficiency and model accuracy.
-     - **Number of Hidden Layers:** Structuring the network depth for optimal learning.
-     - **Number of Neurons per Layer:** Adjusting capacity to capture complex patterns.
-   - Explored various configurations to evaluate model performance and identify optimal settings.

-5. **Results Visualization:**
-   - Plotted actual vs. predicted ignition times against temperature.
-   - Analyzed model performance metrics, including Mean Squared Error (MSE), Root Mean Squared Error (RMSE), validation loss, and R² scores.
-   - Highlighted significant findings and performance improvements achieved through methodological enhancements.

-This comprehensive methodology ensures a robust and accurate modeling of ignition time data, addressing initial shortcomings and leveraging advanced machine learning techniques to yield reliable results.

-## Results so far
-As of now, we have the following results:
 | x        | activation | optimizer | MSE        | RMSE      | val_loss    | R2         | Highlight |
 |----------|------------|-----------|------------|-----------|-------------|------------|-----------|
 | 0        | relu       | Adam      | 2.941561   | 1.715098  | 4.030442    | 0.581116   |           |